vcz-fr/TheFollowUp/_posts/2017/10/2017-10-22-yoshi-island-intro.md

     url: "https://codepen.io/tsuhre/full/eGVZpK"
     dead: true

-tweet: "A web version of Yoshi's Island intro.
+message: "A web version of Yoshi's Island intro.
 That is so cool."
 ---